Exercise Doesn’t Just Help Your Body

 What many women notice at menopause is an increase in brain fog and ability to focus and pay attention.

-How does exercise help with brain fog?
+How can exercise help with brain fog?

 Some studies suggest the regrowth is stronger if you like the activity you’re doing, so find something you enjoy and focus on regularly doing that.

-Aerobic exercise eases symptoms of depression and anxiety so well, and that is something that is already well known and may even be recommended by your doctor.
+Aerobic exercise eases symptoms of depression and anxiety and that is something that is already well known and may even be recommended by your doctor.
 It could be because exercise slows the damage and breakdown of brain cells.

 However, this is not a quick fix as it can take many months to get the full benefit, so make a habit of being active.
 That is also why it is particularly important that you choose an exercise that you like and enjoy, as in you are much more likely to stick with it.

 Exercise can make your brain more flexible